 Initially a peasant food, Cajun dishes are from south Louisiana.
-The food is a product of the ingredients and resources of rural people.
+The food is a product of the ingredients and resources available to rural people.
 These dishes are highlighted by dirty rice, gumbos, jambalaya, andouille and simple foods such as fried catfish.
 Cajun cooking traditionally uses pork fat and simpler ingredients–yet the food is flavorful and savory.

 Through the years, the food has become intertwined.
 In the late 70s, the Cajun sensation spread throughout New Orleans, but was always mixed in with the Creole flavors.
 Today, most people can’t tell the fundamental differences between the two.
 They just love the tasty, flavorful dishes.